jlincodes/notes/README.md

 # Notes
-Notes from a/A's job search curriculum lectures.
+Notes from a/A's job search curriculum lectures and general notes for job search.